learn-co-curriculum/phase-0-macos-env-introduction/README.md

 ### macOS Terminal

-The “Terminal” application is a text-based way to browse and work with files on your computer.
-We will be using the “Terminal” application during the environment setup and the duration of the program.
+The "Terminal" application is a text-based way to browse and work with files on your computer.
+We will be using the "Terminal" application during the environment setup and the duration of the program.
 For now, let's start to see what "Terminal" and more generally, **shell**s can do.

 ## Action items: view your desktop in "Finder" and "Terminal" applications

 In order to complete the environment setup, you will need to be able to open applications.
 You can open new applications by using the search bar at the bottom of your screen.
-The search bar says “Type here to search”.
+The search bar says "Type here to search".

 ### View your desktop in the "Finder"